shreyas44/bedav/README.md

 *Note: the first time you run docker-compose up, the docker images will have to be built, which may take a while*

-#### Optional - Configure Environment
+### API Keys (Optional)

+You can add the API keys to `.env` in the root folder of the repository.

+The following API keys are supported:
-If you have access to a Google Maps API key that has access to the JavaScript Maps API, then you can go to `website/map.dev.env` and set `MAPS_API_KEY` to your Google Maps API key to view a complete version of the Google Maps on the website.
+1. `MAPS_API_KEY` - A Google Maps API key with access to the Google Maps Places API and Google Maps Geocoding API
+2. `MAPS_API_CLIENT_KEY` - A Google Maps API key with access to the Google Maps Javascript API

 ## Contributing

-You can contribute to the [scripts](/scripts), the [API](/api) or the [website](/website) itself.
+You can contribute to the [API](/api), or the [website](/website).
 To learn more about contributing headover to [CONTRIBUTING](/CONTRIBUTING.md).

 ## Contributors